Chattanooga professor donates a kidney, then climbs Mt. Kilimanjaro

 One Chattanooga woman knows that impact firsthand.

 In April 2024, Jessica Stotz, an anatomy professor at Southern Adventist University, donated a kidney to her mom.
-Less than a year later, she climbed Mount Kilimanjaro to prove what donors are capable of.
+Less than two years later, she climbed Mount Kilimanjaro to prove what donors are capable of.

 The backstory